 Heart valve disease

-Heart valve disease is when one or more of your heart valves doesn’t work as it should, which affects the way blood flows through your heart.
-This can put extra strain on your heart and cause difficulty breathing, tiredness, and chest pain.
+Heart valve disease is when one or more of your heart valves don’t work as they should.
+This affects the way blood flows through your heart.
+It can put extra strain on your heart and causes difficulty breathing, tiredness, and chest pain.
 Heart valve disease can be mild to severe and is sometimes life-threatening if you don’t get treatment.

 About your heart and heart valves